 It’s 719 Day!
-Here are 5 things you didn’t know about southern Colorado
+Here are 5 things you didn’t know about Southern Colorado

 Southern Colorado is a region defined colloquially and geographically.

 It’s often thought to stretch east from the Continental Divide, over the Sangre de Cristo Mountains and out across the plains, reaching up to Monument Hill at its northern boundary.
-The zip code?
+The area code?
 Predominantly 719.

 That makes today, July 19, 719 Day!
 In honor of 719 Day, the stories that follow—a sampling curated from the CPR production team's Colorado postcards–offer little-known nuggets of the area’s history, culture, and charm.